Login

 6. Recyclable

-With sustainability high on most people&#;s agendas, it is great to hear that an estimated 75% of all aluminium produced is still in use.
-Recycling aluminium uses much less energy than producing it and as long as we can keep impurities in check, it can be used time and time again.
+With sustainability gaining importance, it is worth noting that approximately 75% of all aluminium produced is still in use.
+Recycling aluminium consumes significantly less energy compared to its initial production, and as long as impurities are managed, it can be recycled repeatedly.

-This is a surface finishing procedure that not only increases the wear and corrosion resistance of a material, but it makes it easy to add colour.
-At Protolabs we offer both decorative anodising, or type II, as well as type III which adds an even thicker layer of 50 µm for extra protection.
+This surface finishing procedure enhances wear and corrosion resistance while allowing for easy color application.
+At Protolabs, we provide decorative anodizing (type II) as well as type III, which offers an even thicker layer of 50 μm for extra protection.

-Material selection for your part is crucial and will depend on what characteristics you need from it.
-Aluminium is often a great choice for the reasons outlined above, but there are many more metal and plastic options available.
-To help you make the right choice for CNC machining we have produced a pocket-sized CNC materials selector as a quick reference guide.
+Choosing the right material is critical and should consider the characteristics you need.
+While aluminium is often an excellent choice for the reasons discussed, numerous other metal and plastic options are available.
+To help you make informed decisions for CNC machining, we have created a pocket-sized CNC materials selector as a quick reference guide.

-Aluminum is one of the most popular used materials for CNC machining projects because of its good physical characteristics.
-Its oxidized outer layer protects it from corroding from the weather, and its strength makes it perfect for mechanical parts.
-Aluminum parts are now widely used in all industries because of these advantages, but they are prevalent in the automotive, aerospace, medical, and consumer electronics sectors.
+Aluminium is one of the most commonly used materials for CNC machining projects due to its favorable physical characteristics.
+Its oxidized outer layer protects it from weather-related corrosion, and its strength makes it ideal for mechanical parts.
+As a result, aluminium parts are increasingly employed across various industries, notably in automotive, aerospace, medical, and consumer electronics.

 Easily Bendable